wprender/cloudbreak-docs/docs/onprem.md

 # Install Cloudbreak Deployer

-Follow these steps to install Cloudbreak Deployer in your operating system.
+Follow these steps to install Cloudbreak Deployer on your operating system.

 >The instructions below are for CentOS.
 If you are using a differnt OS, perform equivalent steps.